Mail Your Pot Instead Of Rolling Dirty

 Posing as a dealer, police sometimes sell a small amount of contraband to unsuspecting citizens so they can later make a traffic stop on the purchaser and seize the small amount and make an arrest.
 These stings are called, “road-kills.”
 To avoid a road-kill, never purchase more than you and the occupants can eat.

 If visiting a friend, it’s safer to mail small amounts of marijuana to your destination prior to leaving.
 Use the United States Postal service and not UPS or FedX.
 The latter two are private companies and are allowed to open any suspicious packages without a warrant.
 U.S.P.S. packages can only be opened with a federal search warrant.
-Small amounts of pot are not alarming to postal investigators because the grueling process of obtaining a federal search warrant deters them from fooling with small packages.
+Small amounts of pot are not alarming to U.S. postal investigators because the grueling process of obtaining a federal search warrant is not worth their effort.